Kuadrant/api-quickstart/README.md

 ### kuadrantctl

 `kuadrantctl` is a cli that supports the generation of various Kubernetes resources via OAS specs.
+Let's run some commands to generate some of these resources.
+If you forked the api-pestore repo, you can check them in also.
-Let's run some commands to generate some of these resources, check these into your forked repo, and apply these to our running workload to implement rate limiting and auth.
+Let's apply these to our running workload to implement rate limiting and auth.

 ### Installing `kuadrantctl`
 Download `kuadrantctl` from the `v0.2.0` release artifacts: